Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Appendix

+Special treatment is needed for FewRel dataset since it is a uniform dataset without entity type information or annotated negative instances.

+\textbf{Frequency-based class splits}: To conduct the frequency-based splits described in Section \ref{sec:datasets}, we obtain the distribution of relation classes as they appear in real-world data.
+Given that the relationship IDs in FewRel correspond with relationships in Wikipedia, we obtain class frequency information directly from Wikipedia by aggregating counts of occurrences of each relationship.

+\textbf{Augmenting with negative instances}: Unfortunately, FewRel does not provide annotated negative instances (e.g., the \textit{no relation} class).
+To better simulate real-world data, we augment the FewRel dataset with negative instances from ReTACRED.
+We recognize that augmenting FewRel with data from another dataset is not ideal since distribution differences may exist.
+Future work in the Generalized Relation Discovery setting may focus on extending FewRel with domain-aligned human annotated negative instances.

-The role of entity type information in relation extraction has been widely acknowledged \cite{lrnng_context_or_names, Wang2022TaxonomyAwarePN}.
+\textbf{Resolving entity type information}: The role of entity type information in relation extraction has been widely acknowledged \cite{lrnng_context_or_names, Wang2022TaxonomyAwarePN}.
 However, the FewRel dataset lacks explicit entity type information.
 To address this limitation and resolve entity types for all entities in the FewRel dataset, we employ the following two-phase approach:

-\textbf{Phase 1 -- Ontology traversal:} FewRel provides a Wikidata entity ID for each entity.
-Leveraging the Wikidata API, we retrieve the metadata associated with each entity ID.
-Then, we recursively map entity types (e.g., the value of the property ``subclass of'' for each concept in Wikidata) to parent types until a root node is found.
-During this traversal, we encounter a few special cases: (1) concepts with missing values for the ``subclass of'' property; (2) concepts with multiple values for the ``subclass of'' property; and (3) values of ``subclass of'' that lead to looping paths in the ontology.